Mina (Italian singer): Early life

-Anna Maria Mazzini was born into a working-class family in Busto Arsizio, Lombardy.
+Mina Anna Mazzini was born into a working-class family in Busto Arsizio, Lombardy.
 The family moved to work in Cremona in her childhood.
 She listened to American rock and roll and jazz records and was a frequent visitor at the Santa Tecla and the Taverna Messicana clubs of Milan, both known for promoting rock and roll.
 After finishing high school in 1958, she attended college where she majored in accounting.

 Career

 Queen of Screamers (1958–1961)

-While on summer holiday in Versilia on 8 August 1958, Mazzini gave an improvised performance of the song "Un'anima tra le mani" to amuse her family after a concert at the La Bussola night club.
+While on a summer holiday in Versilia on 8 August 1958, Mazzini gave an improvised performance of the song "Un'anima tra le mani" to amuse her family after a concert at the La Bussola night club.
 During the following nights, Sergio Bernardini, the owner of the club, held her back in her attempts to get back on stage.

 In September, she started her solo career with the backing of the band Happy Boys.
 Her concert in September 1958, before an audience of 2,500 people at the Theatre of Rivarolo del Re, won enthusiastic approval from local critics.
 She soon signed with Davide Matalon, owner of the small record company Italdisc.
 Her first single, "Non partir"/"Malatia", was produced under the stage name Mina for the Italian audience.
 Simultaneously, "Be Bop A Lula"/"When" was issued under the name Baby Gate for the international audience.
 Baby was chosen as a contrast to her 178 cm height (5 ft 10 in) – exceptionally tall for an Italian woman – and Gate as a tribute to The Golden Gate Quartet.
 In December, her performance at the Sei giorni della canzone festival of Milan was described by the La Notte newspaper as the "birth of a star".
 It was Mina's last performance with the Happy Boys, as her family refused to let her skip college for a scheduled tour of Turkey.

 Less than a month after the breakup with her previous band, Mina co-founded a new group called Solitari, which consisted of a singer, a saxophonist, a pianist, a contrabassist, and a guitarist.
-Her first hit with the band featured Mina performed an extra-loud, syncopated version of the popular song "Nessuno" ("Nobody"), which she performed at the first rock festival in the Milan Ice Palace in February 1959.
+Her first hit with the band featured Mina performing an extra-loud, syncopated version of the popular song "Nessuno" ("Nobody"), which she performed at the first rock festival in the Milan Ice Palace in February 1959.
 Performances of the song on the TV game shows Lascia o raddoppia? and Il musichiere on 1 March and 4 April were hailed by Italian critics.
 The starlet signed with Elio Gigante, an experienced artist manager.
 In the following years, he organized her performances in the grand ballrooms of Italy.
 Her first Italian No. 1 hit was the up-tempo "Tintarella di luna" ("Moon Tan") in September 1959, which was performed in her first musicarello (musical comedy film), Juke box – Urli d'amore.
 In late 1959, Matalon had her drop the name Baby Gate in favour of Mina.